How to prep your child for their first visit to the dentist

 You know that regular dental checkups are important to your child’s health, and for both your sakes, it’s ideal to start off on the right foot and set things up for years of calm – even enjoyable! – visits, rather than having to fight your child into the chair each time.
 Our dedicated Children’s Dentistry team of dentists and hygienists are wonderful at working with kids of all different ages and personalities, and our special children’s and youth rooms will certainly go a long way to helping your child enjoy their experience, but there are a few things you can do before your child ever steps through our doors that will really help to set you both up for success.

 1. Start early

 One of the easiest things to do that makes the most impact is to simply start early.
-The younger your child is when she or he first visits us, the simpler and easier the experience will be and the more comfortable your child will be in the long run.
+The younger your child is when she or he first visits us, the simpler and easier the experience will be, and the more comfortable your child will be in the long run.

 A faster, simpler appointment

 It makes sense that if you bring your child in to see us very early on, he or she will likely not have any major issues yet.
 Not only is that a positive just in terms of your child’s health and catching potential problems early, it also means that the first visit (or first several visits) can be quick, calm, and simple.
-If you wait until there’s a problem, your child’s first experience will be a lot less pleasant, and future experiences will be coloured by a more negative lens.
+If you wait until there’s a problem, your child’s first experience will be a lot less pleasant, and future experiences will be colored by a more negative lens.

 The ideal age to start